stytSofo/unikraft/README.md

 ### VM/EPT

 For the shared memory on KVM, we use a simple shared memory device in QEMU.
 To add this new device to QEMU, it is necessary to compile it from source code and add a patch.
-More information on how to build QEMU for Linux can be found [here](https://wiki.qemu.org/Hosts/Linux).
-Steps for building QEMU for x86_64 architecture, with support for the shared memory device:
+Here are steps for building QEMU for x86_64 architecture, with support for the shared memory device:

 ```
 $ git clone https://github.com/qemu/qemu.git